open-contracting/standard/standard/docs/en/schema/identifiers.md

 ### Registered prefixes

+Publishers must register an ocid prefix.
 See the [registration pages](../implementation/registration.md) for details of how to obtain your ocid prefix.

 Prefix are randomly generated lowercase alpha-numeric strings.
 A prefix is assigned to each organization that holds the existing internal identifier for a Contracting Processes.